Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions

+See Appendix~\ref{proof:geoCon} for a proof.
+Fig.~\ref{fig:geometry} illustrates the result in Lemma~\ref{lem:geoCon} for an example setup.
 In the case of more than two decoder actions, each pair of decoder actions must satisfy the condition in \eqref{eq:geoCon} at a Nash equilibrium.
 In addition, the bins for each decoder action must be obtained by computing half spaces via \eqref{eq:halfspace} for each pair of decoder actions and then by intersecting these half spaces.
-In particular, if decoder actions $\{\boldsymbol{u}^1,\dots,\boldsymbol{u}^K\}$ and the corresponding bins $\{\mathcal{B}^1,\dots,\mathcal{B}^K\}$ form a Nash equilibrium with $K$ bins, then it must be that
+In particular, if the decoder actions $\{\boldsymbol{u}^1,\dots,\boldsymbol{u}^K\}$ and the corresponding bins $\{\mathcal{B}^1,\dots,\mathcal{B}^K\}$ form a Nash equilibrium with $K$ bins, then it must be that